 Cooking Meals while Camping

-A heat source for cooking food is another item to consider; unless you plan to eat sandwiches and snacks all weekend.
+A heat source for cooking food is another item to consider; unless you plan to eat sandwiches, wraps, bars and snacks all weekend.
 Juice fast anyone?

 If you want to do any amount of physical activity outside, then you may want a decent meal or two to nourish your tired body afterwards.
-This is where the campfire comes in handy.
+This is where the ‘free heat source’ (campfire) comes in handy.

 This page covers an overview of eating and cooking outdoors, more suited to tent campers or car campers traveling.
 No camp cooking recipes; sorry, the web is full of them.

-Campfires require only free firewood (for heat) and the groceries (to cook), so they are cheaper; Free campfire permits are needed, along with water buckets and a shovel, and of course, campfire restrictions should always be followed.
+Campfires require only free firewood (for heat) and the groceries (to cook), so they are the cheapest choice for meals; Free campfire permits are needed, along with water buckets and a shovel, and of course, campfire restrictions should always be followed.

 Motorhome campers have it easy – with full kitchens and appliances, but propane fuel could be costly depending on how many meals you prepare.
 Propane fridges are most common.
 RV refrigerators are often one of the first things to fail, so keep that in mind when purchasing an older camper on wheels.